 The professional staff was very welcoming and gave me a rundown of how my experience in this unique tearoom was going to be.

-The staff was knowledgeable and attentive making every individual in the room feel special and all the more excited.
+The staff was knowledgeable and attentive, making everyone in the room feel special and excited.

 All this while, musicians play live in the background, setting a romantic ambience to enjoy your Sketch London Afternoon Tea.

 What makes the Sketch Gallery so attractive for teetotallers is its attention to detail.
 It offers a creative menu, another one of its quirky touches, including a wide variety of tea to pick from or a champagne afternoon tea if you are celebrating a special occasion.
 This was one of my favourite afternoon tea experiences.

 Once seated, the Tea Master comes to the table with their cart.
 They let you take in the aroma and talk to you through the tea selection to help you make the right decision.